isaacjadrey/isaacjadrey/README.md

 </h5>

 - 👀 I'm an android developer.
-- 🌱 I love doing hands-on development and working on projects as a way to teach myself, currently learning and upskilling my skills in android development with room database, firebase, jetpack Compose to mention but a few.
+- 🌱 I do hands-on development and working on projects as a way to teach myself, currently learning and upskilling my skills in android development with room database, firebase, jetpack Compose to mention but a few.
-- :zap: while not coding, I love bike riding, reading books, listening to music and working out and spending some quality time alone.
+- :zap: while not coding, you get me bike riding, reading books, listening to music and working out and spending some quality time alone.

 ---